As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 If one spouse leaves property to the other spouse, that transfer is usually tax-free.
 But when the surviving spouse transfers that property to an heir, the taxes could be as much as 55 percent.
 The tax exemption is generally high, but it’s subject to change at any time.
 Tax bypass trusts avoid this problem.

-Kamuela Estate Planning Lawyers and Special Needs Trusts
+Kamuela Lawyers and Special Needs Trusts

 In this way, beneficiaries can have some luxury items and still have their basic needs met.
-To make sure that happens, most Kamuela estate planning attorneys insert provisions that terminate special needs trust if the distributions would wreck benefit eligibility.
+To make sure that happens, most Kamuela attorneys insert provisions that terminate special needs trust if the distributions would wreck benefit eligibility.

 Special needs trusts generally limit trust disbursements to happiness and comfort items that the government benefits do not provide.
 This definition is quite expansive.
 It includes things like: